 You know those moments that make you feel alive?
-Not just the “hey this is a great moment and I’m excited to experience this!” moments, but the “Holy moly when and where and HOW did I get this lucky to be able to be in this very exact spot doing this very exact thing right now I’m so happy I could CRY!!” moments?
+Not just the “hey this is a great moment and HOW did I get this lucky to be able to be in this very exact spot doing this very exact thing right now I’m so happy I could CRY!!” moments?

 Welcome to your verb.